ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 If you attend our previous HOL about Gigi's pizza, you had created a Cloud Account and DevCS instance, but if you don't have any Oracle Cloud Account you could create one, following the first step of the LAB.

-(OPTIONAL) All the code project could be stored in a GIT repo in Developer Cloud Service. if you attended our previous LAB about microservices (gigi's pizza) before, you should have a DevCS instance with the Gigi's project copied on it.
+(OPTIONAL) All the code project could be stored in a project and GIT repos in Developer Cloud Service. if you attended our previous LAB about microservices (gigi's pizza) before, you should have a DevCS instance with the Gigi's project copied on it.
 You can use that DevCS instance and the same Gigi's project to do this optional part.

 ## Summary